dmbarbour/wikilon/docs/ApplicationModel.md

         :foo-3-a "hello"
         :foo-4-a foo-3-a foo-2-a concat

 To be useful as a spreadsheet, the main requirement is a sufficiently dense encoding of rows and columns.
-If everything is sparsely distributed, we'd be better off favoring an ad-hoc dependency lattice layout.
+(If words were sparsely defined, we'd be better off favoring an ad-hoc layout, perhaps recording entries in an edit session or using progressive disclosure.)

 Awelon does not provide any automatic mechanisms to access collections or tables encoded this way, but it is feasible for agents or projectional editors to additionally maintain records and lists based on which words are defined in the dictionary.
 This would allow full-table access, while preserving the acyclic structure between individual "cells".